openwpm/openwpm-crawler/deployment/local-compose/README.md

 docker cp joblist.txt $REDIS_CONTAINER:/tmp/joblist.txt
 docker exec $REDIS_CONTAINER sh -c "cat /tmp/joblist.txt | redis-cli --pipe"
 ```

-> All of the following commands will also fail leaving you to do the copying and
-loading by yourself.
-The joblist file will be created in a one directory up,
-so adjust the `docker cp` accordingly.

 (Optional) To load Alexa Top 1M into redis:

 ```